Temple of Portunus

-It is dedicated to Portunus, the god of keys, doors and livestock, and so granaries, it is the main temple dedicated to the god in the city.
-During the Medieval period, the temple was converted to a Christian church dedicated to Santa Maria Egyziaca ("St Mary of Egypt").
-It remained a church up until the early 20th century, when it was deconsecrated, stripped of all later additions, and returned to its classical appearance, as an archaeological monument.
-This restoration included the demolition of surrounding medieval and Renaissance era buildings.
+It is the most prominent temple in Rome dedicated to Portunus, the god of keys, doors and livestock, and granaries.
+During the Middle Ages, the temple was converted to a Christian church dedicated to Santa Maria Egyziaca or Saint Mary of Egypt, which was the national church for the Armenian community in Rome.
+The legend on Giovanni Battista Piranesi's veduta of about 1770 says it had the popular name of the "House of Pilate".
+It remained an active church until the early 20th century, when it was deconsecrated, stripped of all surrounding medieval and Renaissance era buildings, and returned to its classical appearance.
+It is not ordinarily open to the public, though the exterior can be seen from fairly close up.